pydata/xarray/doc/getting-started-guide/quick-overview.rst

     )
     ds3

-Now we'll put this data into a multi-group DataTree:
+Now we'll put these datasets into a hierarchical DataTree:

 .. ipython:: python